 Cooperate with national surveying organizations

 It is recognized that DGNSS beacon receivers are in wide use today and is a very reliable and well known and harmonized service world wide.
 Some countries has ceased transmission while others are planning to discontinue, but the number of beacons are still high.

-The integrity provided by the service supports safe navigation.
+It is important to recognise that DGNSS is providing integrity information to the mariner.
+The integrity provided by the DGNSS service supports safe navigation.

 Today, some NSPs are facing operational and technical concerns to keep the quality of service due to aging equipment and reduced number of equipment manufacturers.
-It is recommended that NSPs cooperate across boundary’s to solve obsolesces or long delivery time by sharing spares.
+It is still possible to buy such equipment though, including reference and integrity monitor equipment, amplifiers, automatic tuning units and antennas.
+It has also been shown that it is possible to use SDR to modulate the DGNSS signal.
+It is further recommended that NSPs cooperate across boundary’s to solve obsolesces or long delivery time by sharing spares.

-There are basically three option for an NSP:

-1) Keep service at IALA recommended service levels (ref.
-GL1112)

-2) Continue service at a lower level given NSP.
-Use notice to mariners (MSI) if station is down.

-3) Discontinue, see below

-There are also different types of technical solutions to provide the corrections:

-1) Locally produced (legacy), G1112

-2) Network based, Virtual Reference Station, G1112

-3) Retransmission of SBAS, G1129
+The DGNSS is based on open and available interface description including the RTCM 2.4 + RSIM.

+IALA provide guidance on how to provide the DGNSS service in the recommendation R-121 and its corresponding Guideline 1112.
+An NSP that selects to start providing or to continue to provide the DGNSS service is recommended to read these two documents.
+The guideline G-1112 includes two options for generating corrections: locally produced by equipment specially developed for this purpose or with corrections received from an external source (called network based or Virtual Reference Station).

+IALA also provide guidance for NSP seeking the opportunity to retransmit SBAS corrections.
+The guideline G1129 was released 2019 and gives details on how to use existing SBAS systems to create the correction.

+Providing the DGNSS service is not mandatory and therefore an NSP can choose to provide it or not.
+Because it is not mandatory it is also possible to select to what service level should be given.
+The R-121 suggests that the IMO 1046 requirements are used, but this does not have to be the case.
+Providing the DGNSS service at a lower service level will of course give the mariner more integrity compared to not providing the service at all.

+Other equipment, antennas etc…is that explained in G-1112?

 Two different version for integrity monitoring: pre-broadcast and post-broadcast.

 A station can be set up with a combination of the above mentioned three variants.